robertdj/GeneralizedSampling.jl/README.md

 ## Examples

-The example file `examples/brain.jl` uses precomputed data that is *not* included in the package as it takes up about 21 Mb.
+The example file `examples/brain.jl` uses precomputed data that is *not* included in the package as it takes up about 21 MB.
-They files can be downloaded from <http://people.math.aau.dk/~robert/software/>.
+These files can be downloaded from <http://people.math.aau.dk/~robert/software/brain.zip>.
 Unzip the three `jld` files in the `examples` folder.